MIT Center for International Studies

 The MIT Center for International Studies (CIS) is an academic research center at the Massachusetts Institute of Technology.
 It sponsors work focusing on international relations, security studies, international migration, human rights and justice, political economy and technology policy.
 The center was founded in 1951.

-According to its website, CIS aims "to support and promote international research and education at MIT".
+According to its website, CIS aims "to support and promote international research and education at MIT."

 History

 The MIT Center for International Studies was one of several academic research centers founded in the United States after World War II.
 Its creation was originally funded by the Central Intelligence Agency (CIA), in order to provide expert analysis on issues pertaining to the Cold War rivalry with the Soviet Union.

-Prominent social scientists involved with CIS include Lucian Pye, Eugene Skolnikoff, William Kaufmann, Walt Rostow, Ithiel de Sola Pool, Carl Kaysen.
-Early on, the center specialized in political and economic development, military strategy, and Asia, and many of its faculty (e.g. Rostow and Kaysen) served in high government posts.
-Daniel Ellsberg was a research fellow at CIS when he released the Pentagon Papers in 1971.
+Prominent social scientists involved with CIS include Lucian Pye, Eugene Skolnikoff, William Kaufmann, Walt Rostow, Ithiel de Sola Pool, and Carl Kaysen.
+Early on, the center specialized in political and economic development, military strategy, and Asia, and many of its faculty, such as Rostow and Kaysen, served in high government posts.
+Additionally, Daniel Ellsberg was a research fellow at CIS when he released the Pentagon Papers in 1971.

 Programs

 The Security Studies Program (SSP), a joint program with the department of political science, was established in the 1970s.
-Many prominent security specialists in government, think tanks, the military and academia, including Geoffrey Kemp, Daniel Byman, Ken Pollack, and William Durch, undertook their doctoral studies in SSP.
-Since the early 1990s, it has been associated with the Neorealist school of international relations, led by such theorists as Barry Posen and Stephen Van Evera.
+Many prominent security specialists in government, think tanks, the military, and academia, including Geoffrey Kemp, Daniel Byman, Ken Pollack, and William Durch, undertook their doctoral studies in SSP.
+Since the early 1990s, led by such theorists as Barry Posen and Stephen Van Evera, it has been associated with the Neorealist school of international relations.

-The MIT International Science and Technology Initiative (MISTI) is a novel program in applied international studies.
-MISTI has placed 7,233 students around the globe from 1983 to 2015.
-In the 2014–2015 academic year, 880+ students participated.
-31% of MIT students who graduated in 2015 participated in MISTI at some point during their MIT experience.
-Of these MISTI students, 27% participated in MISTI more than one time.